chase-lsc/Chase-Test-Docs/docs/Task-3.md

 ## Remove Blank Columns

 The worksheet with a blank block is hard to be managed, organized, and calculated with data adequately.
-This macro will remove whole unnecessary blank blocks to cause making errores.
+This macro will remove whole unnecessary blank blocks which cause making errores.

 1\.
 Press **CTROL+HOME**, then **CTROL+A** to place the cursor at A1.